Viewing this page on your device?

 Kids sometimes struggle to know how to "activate" their core for stability during a gross motor activity.
 I usually say something like this: "You know how you make your tummy hard when you think you are going to get punched in the tummy - those are the muscles that need to be working while you climb the tree/keep your balance/play this game".

-I have also put together a few helpful tips and free photographed activities on my website that you can easily do at home, to give you a taste of what my e-book contains.
+I have also put together a few helpful tips and free photographed core strength activities on my website that you can easily do at home.

 Thank you for visiting my site!
 I hope you found this page helpful!
 Why not sign up for my free, occasional newsletter to stay in touch with new ideas and updated pages on my site?